ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 The ``Indy-Severe-Weather`` directory downloaded in :numref:`Section %s <GetSampleData>` contains our forecast output and plots under the ``postprd`` directory and METplus verification files under the ``metprd`` directory.

+..
+COMMENT: Fix first person "our" wording.

 Qualitative Comparision of the Plots
 ----------------------------------------

-Comparing the plots is relatively simple since they are in ``.png`` format, and most computers can render them in their default image viewer. :numref:`Table %s <AvailablePlots>` lists the plots that are available every 6 hours of the forecast (where ``hhh`` is replaced by the three-digit forecast hour):
+Comparing the plots is relatively straightforward since they are in ``.png`` format, and most computers can render them in their default image viewer. :numref:`Table %s <AvailablePlots>` lists plots that are available every 6 hours of the forecast (where ``hhh`` is replaced by the three-digit forecast hour):

 .. _AvailablePlots: